The Ledge

 WOMAN

 I decrease so that he can increase.
 I step into a new place where the vision is permanent and truth shines regardless of the conditions of light.
 I don't mind any pain.
 Pain is the gateway to another world whose hallways are my home.
-It is sustained pain, sustaining the dream.
-And it must be real pain and bear with it all the risk of reality.
-It is a high entry price.
-You must be already transfigured to come in, already denied the order of the daylight world.
+It is sustained pain that sustains the eyes that can see the dream.
 But it feels good to waste away, good like an acquired taste that forms into a pillar of a new world based on new standards.
+It must be real pain that bear with it all the risk of reality.
+No simulation, but your body, your self.
+A high entry price.
+Your soul must already be transfigured, already denied the order of the daylight world, to come in.
+Sense – respond.
+That is the order of the day.
 Denying yourself must be how men feel when they dig holes – that sensation of pushing into the earth.
 It's very satisfying to push into anything that resists your efforts.
-I push into myself, pushing with absence and denial into the loose earth of untensioned satisfaction until it tenses with discomfort and resistance.
-With every denial the space in which resistance battles urge builds up stronger while the arms grow weaker.
+I push into myself, pushing with absence into the loose earth of untensioned satisfaction until it tenses into discomfort and resistance.
+With every denial the space in which resistance battles urge builds up stronger while the limbs grow weaker.

 They cannot understand from outside.
-Sense – respond.
-That is the order of the day.
+I'm lucky it found me and rescued me from this doctrine of decay and reforged me in a new one.
 Deny the body nothing.
-I'm lucky it found me and rescued me from this doctrine of decay and reforged me in a new one.
-One has to start denying themselves first, and only then find their god along the way – in the long hall which appears and through which all such seekers, initiates, desperadoes, and other bearers of great syncopatic feeling who've found no corner in this world are funneled, the gateway all such souls pass into, hallways where early on the journey, cheerful worldly passerby unwittingly encourage what they didn't know they're seeing with vapid exclamations like: “You look great!”.
+One has to start denying themselves first, and only then find their god along the way in the long hall which appears and through which all such seekers, initiates, desperadoes, and other bearers of great sympathetic feeling who've found no corner in this world are funneled, the gateway all such souls pass into, hallways where early on the journey, cheerful worldly passerby unwittingly encourage what they didn't know they're seeing with vapid exclamations like: “You look great!”.

 Thank god for their ignorance.
-They only say such things because they don't see the mechanism of resistance in action or the gray hall in which the model practices her budding rituals and reaps its early rewards.
+They only say such things because they don't see the mechanism of denial or the gray hall in which the model practices her budding rituals and reaps its early rewards.
 If committed to the doctrine and able to weather the dark crossing of isolation and confusion, the time of grasping at walls, at anything that might not be there, the wayfaring seeker will eventually come upon an altar, the altar of the god who makes it all real, who shows her that it was all for something by bestowing the one and only vision that has been calling her the whole time.
 He validates the dull darkness of suffocation, exchanging it for a new darkness, a pitch darkness so bright it creates new eyes in order to witness it.
 And the miracle is that, so it has been for all who are here; that there at the altar she finds other believers who have walked the same path from the outer world in, through the same isolation, the same truths, who exited the world into the same murky hallway and underwent the same process of acquiring new eyes.
 Is there no truer way to see the humanity of another on par with one's own than this?
 No, the greatest miracle is not in finding your god but in finding other believers who have found your god.
 The most beautiful moment is looking back, seeing all of you moving separately together through the dark toward the altar.
-In this moment we become soul siblings, forged in search.
+In this moment we become siblings, forged in the search.
 If we all have discovered him then he is real and what he says is true.
 Our hall rings with resonance.
 We are home, and we, misfits of the outer world, discover that here we are beautiful - and then, being so transfigured, we miraculously became beautiful to the world that cast us out.
-And we return to it by our god on our missions, beautiful in the human world but untouchable by it.
+And we return to it by our god-given missions, beautiful in the human world but untouchable by it.

 It is an incontrovertible conversion to realize that it all was going to something.
 That there is a god and there are those who see and hear him, who live as I live, and I may even pass them in the streets without knowing.
-To this day I'm awed in the presence of those who have gone much farther – and feel unceasing awe to realize our entire world is accessible through a secret mentation, namely, a particular self-denial - and a long hallway opens in the flat gray wall, at whose end there is an already-existing cathedral and a community of believers... all of which, without that simple key, the ordinary daylight world passes entirely by.
+To this day I'm awed in the presence of those who have gone much farther – and feel unceasing awe to realize our entire world is accessible through a secret mentation, namely, a particular self-denial - and a portal opens in the flat gray wall, at whose end there is an already-existing cathedral and a community of believers... all of which, without that simple key, the ordinary daylight world passes entirely by.
+How did I hook onto the exact right wavelength and find the one act of prostration when so many wayward ideas are cul-de-sacs?
+What if it was an accident?
+In my darkest hours he reminds me that he called me by name and that I answered.
+I was made for it, and made myself for it.
+And when I went in my god told me that to live in devotion one has to quicken past doubt, looking back not on the pillars of sugar....
+And how could I have heard this call prior to acquiring the ears it bestows?
+But that is the holy paradox.

 INT.
 CAFE MAIN